leobyang/JavaCalculator2/README.md

-# JavaCalculatorv2
+# Java Calculator 2
-Java Calculator V2
+Updated and more advanced version of a Java Calculator created using Apache Netbeans.